 Areas of Expertise: Health care policy & reform, prevention and wellness, and occupational therapy as a career, women in leadership roles, and the gender pay gap

 AOTA President, Assistant Professor of Occupational Therapy, Eastern Michigan University and owner of AJLamb Consulting

 Location: Ann Arbor, MI

-Amy Lamb, OTD, OT/L, FAOTA is the Vice President of the American Occupational Therapy Association, Assistant Professor of Occupational Therapy at Eastern Michigan University, and owner of AJLamb Consulting.
+Amy Lamb, OTD, OT/L, FAOTA is the President of the American Occupational Therapy Association, Assistant Professor of Occupational Therapy at Eastern Michigan University, and owner of AJLamb Consulting.
 She is the immediate past-vice-president and past chair of the American Occupational Therapy Political Action Committee (AOTPAC).
 She has a valuable combination of clinical practice as a registered occupational therapist and health care policy experience at the state and federal levels.
 Dr. Lamb's expertise includes health care policy, health care reform, prevention and wellness, and occupational therapy as a career, women in leadership roles, and the gender pay gap.

 Dr. Lamb received both her BS in Occupational Therapy and her post professional doctor of occupational therapy (OTD) from Creighton University in Omaha, NE.

 Dr. Lamb got her policy start in the Minnesota House of Representatives working with the Health Policy committee.
 She was the paid lobbyist for the Nebraska Occupational Therapy Association from 2000 to 2008.
 Her private practice focuses on program development, and intervention in prevention and wellness.